-The Blindest Man explores the contradictions of a pursuit that has no answers and no ends.
+The Blindest Man explores the oneiric space created by the dilemma of a pursuit with no answers.

 The work is based on the real story of an unsolved treasure hunt, in which a sculpture, carved from gold, is buried in the ground somewhere in France.
 The treasure has been hidden now for more than 25 years.

 A community of people continue to search for the gold, guided by a book of allusive clues, released by an anonymous author.
 The author is now dead.
 The competition was designed to be solved within a few years, but the community that has developed around it has fuelled competition and obsessions, within which rumour, misinformation and red herrings spread, confusing individual routes of investigation.
 Still hundreds search on, committing hours, weeks, and years to the hunt, the treasure taunting those stuck in a perpetual cycle of unsolved clues as they search for answers.
 Obsessions and fantasies surround the hunt, driven by player’s desire to eventually complete and succeed.